 As a journalism graduate, research became Sophie’s coping mechanism during treatment.
 Instead of asking “why me?” she wanted to explore “why us?”.
 Her own diagnosis ignited more questions – why are cancer rates rocketing with little progress in treatment?
 Could it be that we’re focused on treating a chronic illness with acute options?
 Diving into the causes and lifestyle medicine, she realised how much we can be doing to lead healthier, more energised lives.
-How with support and information people can thrive with cancer.
+How with support and information people can live healthier for longer.

 Sophie built her own integrative recovery plan alongside 6 months of chemotherapy.
 This included gut healing, meditation, juicing, exercise, nutrition and lifestyle medicine.
 She had cancer in three body sites, with one lump the size of an orange on diagnosis.
 Within four months her scans were clear and she began learning to heal her mind, body and spirit.

 Having seen too many friends and family struggle through cancer, fearful about the limited options they had and in a lot of pain, Sophie wanted to use her own experience as a force for good.
 Trew Fields has become a legacy to those she knew who died of the disease, while giving strength to others and meaning to her own experiences.
 She wanted to bring light to the world of illness.
-Passionate about integrative medicine, the mind-body connection and a whole-person, personalised approach to healing.
-The festival is a space to bridge the health gap, representing a variety of voices in the field.
+Passionate about integrative medicine, the mind-body connection and a whole-person, personalised approach to health.
+The festival is a space to bridge the health gap, representing diverse voices in the field.
 Knowledge is power and information can help reduce fear of the unknown.